Human error, safety oversights caused 2017 Amtrak derailment that killed 3 near DuPont

 He told federal officials he was aware of the sharp curve — he’d operated the locomotive three times on that track and observed the route another 7-10 times — but lost track of where the train was on the route.

-The engineer did not see an advance-warning sign two miles before the 30 mph zone or a second speed limit warning less than a mile later, investigators said.
+The engineer did not see an advance-warning sign two miles before the 30 mph zone or a second speed limit warning less than a mile later, investigators said during Tuesday’s NTSB hearing .

 About a half mile and 27 seconds before the curve, the train was going 82 mph.
 An alarm sounded in the locomotive’s cab and lights on two screens of the control panel began flashing.